Skip to content

 Key Takeaways

-• Use ast-dump --mode codex to inspect the exact JSON your rule will receive before writing it.
+• Use ast-dump -m codex -i <file> to preview the exact JSON your handler will receive.